jleslie17/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 Submitted materials for the week 3 project
+This document details the steps in the script "run_analysis.R" and how they are connected.
+Background information, starting data and a detailed descriptions of all variables in the script can be found in the document CodeBook.md.

 ## Workflow
 1. Place the “UCI HAR Dataset” directory containing the study data into the working directory.